Treatment of Diabetes

 Action Mechanism

-Semaglutide affects hunger and satiety, which affects weight reduction.
+Semaglutide affects hunger and satiety, which in turn affects weight reduction.
 It is a GLP-1 receptor agonist that slows stomach emptying, decreases glucagon release, and increases insulin synthesis.
-These benefits include improved blood sugar regulation, reduced appetite, and heightened feelings of fullness.
+The benefits include improved blood sugar regulation, reduced appetite, and heightened feelings of fullness.

 Side Effects

-• Monitoring: To ensure a well-rounded and well-tolerated course of therapy, routine monitoring is essential for evaluating the medication’s effectiveness and managing any potential side effects.
+Monitoring: Routine monitoring is essential for evaluating the medication’s effectiveness and managing any potential side effects to ensure a well-rounded and well-tolerated course of therapy.

 Other Medicines